What’s the issue?

 - MHCC is partnering with the Social Enterprise Institute to deliver webinars, online learning and coaching support to social enterprises who hire people with mental illness.

-- MHCC is leading an environmental scan of supported employment agencies across Canada to determine where and how evidence-based approaches (such as the Individual Placement Support model) are being implemented to support individuals living with a mental illness getting back into the workforce.
-The results of this scan will be made available online and shared broadly with MHCC stakeholders.
+- MHCC completed an environmental scan of supported employment agencies across Canada to determine where and how evidence-based approaches (such as the Individual Placement Support model) are being implemented to support individuals living with a mental illness get into the workforce.
+The scan identified over 571 programs that offer services to people with mental illness.
+The results of this scan were mapped on a user friendly and interactive visualization tool that was based on Canada’s provincial and economic regional data and the recent 2016 Census data (including information from 2.9 million persons aged 18-64 who self identified as having a mental illness).

 - MHCC hosts a workplace webinar series on the last Wednesday of every month, including webinars that highlight programs and initiatives which work to eliminate barriers to employment for individuals living with a mental illness.